JosephHobbs9292/Machine-Learning-and-Heart-Disease/README.md

 ![image](https://user-images.githubusercontent.com/49537432/222751037-4ba26c87-3ac7-447d-bc8c-eff93eacfdfa.png)

 ### Second Insight
 Oldpeak increase as people get older: No one under 50 had an oldpeak over 4 while and oldpeak of 6 was one of the common values for those over 50.
+Unlike with max heart rate a lower number is better in this circumstance.

 ![image](https://user-images.githubusercontent.com/49537432/222756230-d9c572d5-aff5-442c-928b-3105dd850b63.png)